Eva zu Beck

 Eva zu Beck (born Ewa Bianka Zubek on 26 April 1991) is a Polish travel and adventure blogger, vlogger and presenter.
 She has travelled to 60 countries including Mongolia, Pakistan, where she lived for over a year, Afghanistan, Yemen and Iraq.
+Zu Beck has hosted National Geographic programmes including Superskilled with Eva zu Beck, for which she was nominated for a 2026 Daytime Emmy Award.
+She also published a memoir in 2026.
 According to Breanna Wilson of Field Mag, "A major part of the Polish traveler's appeal is that she manages to make living in the remotest parts of Pakistan or exploring the streets of Afghanistan appealing, even as a solo female traveler.

 Early life and career

-Zu Beck was born on 26 April 1991 in Poland, the oldest of three children raised by a single mother.
+Zu Beck was born on 26 April 1991 in Poland, the oldest of three children raised by a single mother, and grew up in Wrocław.
 She moved with her family to England around the age of 12.
 She was educated at The Henley College (2007–2009) and then studied German and French languages at the University of Oxford, graduating in 2013.
 She worked at the European Parliament in Brussels and in several other jobs, and for four years in London for Culture Trip, a travel media start-up, but she became unhappy with her conventional life; she left to travel in Nepal in late 2017, decided to try travel vlogging and soon moved to Pakistan, which she had read was among the most dangerous countries in the world.

 She gained wide attention in 2018 after posting a "Kiki Challenge" video on YouTube to celebrate Pakistan's independence day, dancing draped in the country's flag, which also drew accusations of disrespecting the flag.
 She travelled by horseback in Mongolia in 2019.
 In 2020, she hosted TRT World's show, A Place Called Pakistan, and presented a Euronews YouTube miniseries called Rerouted: The Balkans.
 She joined BBC's The Travel Show as a presenter, reporting on the clean-up of the Mexican wetlands from the canals of Xochimilco and a 450 dog-sled race in Yukon, Canada, marking the 125th anniversary of the Klondike Gold Rush.